ThinkPad Yoga: X1 Yoga (3rd Gen)

 The design is derived from 6th generation ThinkPad X1 Carbon, with the ThinkShutter privacy camera included by default (except for models with a IR camera), 15W 8th generation Core i5/i7 quad core processors and a built-in stylus.
 OLED screens are no longer an option.

-Sixth generation (2019)
+2019

 L390 Yoga

 More affordable version of the X390 Yoga with replaceable RAM, but lacking thunderbolt.

 X390 Yoga

 A smaller 13.3" derivative of the X1 Yoga.

 X1 Yoga (4th Gen)

 The design is derived from 7th generation ThinkPad X1 Carbon.
 This is notably the first ThinkPad with aluminum chassis.
 15W 8th/10th generation Core i5/i7 quad core processors and a built-in stylus.